 All the ADIM 15 action is taking place at the Asilomar in Pacific Cove, CA. To receive the discounted Asilomar room rate of $253 per night (plus tax), call 831.372.8016 and refer to Adobe's ADIM15 Conference, or use the link below.
 The hotel strongly suggests that all reservations for ADIM 15 be booked by Friday, March 27th.
 Once the rooms not reserved by event attendees are placed back into inventory, attendees can continue to call the hotel to make reservations, subject to availability.

 Our 2015 theme opens the door to creative thinking and storytelling techniques.
 With Shakespeare as our guide, we will begin with professional photography of our classic theatre actors in class, along with any personal images you bring to ADIM.
-You may use your own camera to capture images in our onsite photo studio or work with ADIM's professional photographer to capture the image you desire for your poster design.
-When your posters and masks are complete, they will be laser cut by the Universal Laser System to your exact specifications.
+You may use your own camera to capture images in our onsite photo studio or work with ADIM's professional photographer to capture the image you desire for your renaissance portrait.
+When your book and portrait are complete, they will be laser cut by the Universal Laser and imaged with the Roland printer to your exact specifications.

 You'll have the opportunity to ask questions of Russell Brown and the team of experts conducting classes whilst networking with other design professionals.
 Part of the fun of an ADIM event are the clever costumes, masks, and extreme makeup used to carry a creative theme to the max.
 Come one, come all, and dress to impress!
 Hollywood special effects artists will facilitate Russell Brown's dramatic transformation from mild-mannered Adobe professional to the 15th century actor… or even Shakespeare himself.